-Moviso Academy is a private, postsecondary institution that provides career training in the real estate arena and continuing education in business.
-The overall objectives to conduct business in a moral, forthright, and effective manner.
+Moviso Academy is a private, postsecondary institution that provides career training in the real estate arena, business, information technology, and criminal justice.
+The overall philosophy is to serve the vocational rehabilitation and general career college community conducting business in a moral, forthright, and effective manner.